TheBigEye/Python-OS/README.md

 <!-- <img src="https://user-images.githubusercontent.com/63316583/156764802-7e1ffb65-f482-45ef-9c05-f82d9c4b4e23.svg" width="512" height="360"> UNUSED but usefuul -->

-**Python OS** is an operating system simulator written in Python, with a graphical interface made with Tkinter, the graphical interface is inspired by Windows to make it more user-friendly
+**Python OS** is an operating system simulator written in Python, with a graphical interface made with Tkinter, the graphical interface is inspired by Windows to make it more user-friendly.

-This was developed from the beginning as a hobby, currently I use it to learn and apply my knowledge with Python and GUI design :)
+This was developed from the beginning as a hobby, currently I use it to learn and apply my knowledge with Python and GUI design :).
 ## Features

 #### Desktop environment:
-- It is composed of a wallpaper along with a taskbar
+- It is composed of a wallpaper along with a taskbar.
 - The taskbar contains a clock, volume and internet icons.
 - A start menu.
-- Draggabble windows
+- Draggabble windows.

 #### Programs:
-- **Terminal** - you can write and execute commands
+- **Terminal** - you can write and execute commands.
-- **File manager** - You can see files and folders, change directories and see the size of each file
+- **File manager** - You can see files and folders, change directories and see the size of each file.
-- **Browser** - You can browse the internet (currently it only uses html 3, so most of the pages don't work very well)
+- **Browser** - You can browse the internet (currently it only uses html 3, so most of the pages don't work very well).

 #### Miscellaneous:
 - **Boot loader** (animation).